FusionAuth/fusionauth-site/site/_posts/2021-04-13-oggeh-fusionauth-gluu.md

 We prefer OpenID Connect and OAuth 2.0 for the implementation.
 At the moment, we use both Authorization Code and Implicit flows for the authentication of our platform tools, and only Implicit flow on cloud apps (since they're progressive web apps).

-Securing OGGEH Cloud Platform customers are one of our main focuses, so we do not allow any special markup and/or scripts anyway.
+Securing OGGEH Cloud Platform customers is one of our main focuses, so we do not allow any special markup and/or scripts anyway.
 As I mentioned earlier, we introduce pure content management only.
 This means there's no easy way to inject code using our platform.

 **Dan:** Are you creating the tenants for each customer via the API or in the UX?
-Is the main reason for that separate because of the look and feel differences or are there other reasons to have a tenant for each cloud app?
+Is the main reason for that separation because of the look and feel differences or are there other reasons to have a tenant for each cloud app?

 **Ahmed:** We prefer the API since it's part of automated builds.
 It's not because of the look and feel of FusionAuth (that's completely fine).
 It's more about abstracting complex configurations when creating our Cloud Apps.
 We aim to provide some sort of bare minimum UI for our customers to stick to pure content management, which includes user management.
 We're providing technical support anyway.